Joakimanochie/alx-low_level_progamming/0x02-functions_nested_loops/README.md

-c scripts on function and nested loops
+c scripts about functions and nested loops